• Skip to primary navigation

 Prepare From Frozen: Thaw the meal using one of these safe thawing methods.
 Then, roast in the oven or grill according to recipe directions, making absolutely sure to cook until it reaches the USDA’s recommendation of a safe internal temperature (145° F).

-Pork tenderloin in a freezer bag
+Pork tenderloin in a freezer bag with seasonings.

 Side Dish Ideas for Pork Tenderloin